alinfinchuk-web/-_WORK-CASE-7/README.md

 providing advanced control, persistent execution, and integrated logging via journalctl.
 Through this comparison, it became evident that Cron remains a simple and effective tool for routine automation, while systemd-timer offers a more modern and flexible approach suitable for complex system management tasks.

+Conclusion Kuznetsov Artur Serhiyovych
+During this assignment, I explored task scheduling mechanisms in both Windows and Linux.
+The comparison showed that the Windows Task Scheduler provides a convenient graphical interface, while cron in Linux offers more flexibility and control due to text-based configuration.
+I also configured several cron jobs and examined the functionality of systemd timers.
+This work strengthened my understanding of automation and system administration in Linux.